Saturn: Voyager flybys

 In November 1980, the Voyager 1 probe visited the Saturn system.
 It sent back the first high-resolution images of the planet, its rings and satellites.
 Surface features of various moons were seen for the first time.
 Voyager 1 performed a close flyby of Titan, increasing knowledge of the atmosphere of the moon.
-It proved that Titan's atmosphere is impenetrable in visible wavelengths; therefore no surface details were seen.
-The flyby changed the spacecraft's trajectory out from the plane of the Solar System.
+It proved that Titan's atmosphere is impenetrable at visible wavelengths; therefore no surface details were seen.
+The flyby changed the spacecraft's trajectory out of the plane of the Solar System.

 Almost a year later, in August 1981, Voyager 2 continued the study of the Saturn system.
 More close-up images of Saturn's moons were acquired, as well as evidence of changes in the atmosphere and the rings.
-Unfortunately, during the flyby, the probe's turnable camera platform stuck for a couple of days and some planned imaging was lost.
+During the flyby, the probe's turnable camera platform stuck for a couple of days and some planned imaging was lost.
 Saturn's gravity was used to direct the spacecraft's trajectory towards Uranus.

 The probes discovered and confirmed several new satellites orbiting near or within the planet's rings, as well as the small Maxwell Gap (a gap within the C Ring) and Keeler gap (a 42 km-wide gap in the A Ring).